realBladee10/Data-Visualization-1/README.md

   - Wheelbase,
   - Length.

 It includes both numerical and categorical variables, with some missing values handled during preprocessing.
 This data is used for exploring relationships between vehicle specifications and pricing.

-## Technologies and Libraries Used:
+## ⌨️ Technologies and Libraries Used:
 - **Python**
 - **Jupyter Notebook**

   - Matplotlib
   - Seaborn
   - Plotly Express
   - Numpy

-## Contents
+## 📦 Contents:

 - 🧹 Data cleaning basics
 - 📊 Scatter plots & pair plots